cfjedimaster/raymondcamden2023/src/posts/2023/04/22/2023-04-22-creating-a-web-component-for-revealjs.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

 There are still things I'd tweak here.
 I'd definitely add support for changing the height and width.
-Reveal itself also supports recognizing changes to it's size.
+Reveal itself also supports recognizing changes to its size.
 One note - I did do a quick test with 2 presentations on the page, and it worked, but it only shows one theme which I believe there is no workaround as Reveal expects only one theme CSS.
 It may be possible, but I'm not sure.

 ## Next Version?